huangnengCSU/compleasm/README.md

                             lite:  Without using hmmsearch to filtering protein alignment.
                             busco: Using hmmsearch on all candidate predicted proteins to purify the miniprot alignment to improve accuracy.
   --hmmsearch_execute_path  Path to hmmsearch executable
-                            If not specified, minibusco will search for hmmsearch in the directory where minibusco.py is located, the current execution directory, and system environment variables.
+                            If not specified, compleasm will search for hmmsearch in the directory where compleasm.py is located, the current execution directory, and system environment variables.
   --specified_contigs       Specify the contigs to be evaluated, e.g. chr1 chr2 chr3.
 If not specified, all contigs will be evaluated.
 ```
 Threshold parameters are same as `run` module.